 These MoUs assist in sharing of information and best practice to make sure our increasingly international work occurs in a comparative and collaborative environment.

 EAZA develops specific partnerships in support of our regular Conservation Campaigns.
-2019 saw the end of our Conservation Campaign, Silent Forest: Asian songbird crisis however, the MoUs with partners IUCN Species Survival Commission (SSC) Asian Songbird Trade Specialist group, Birdlife International, and TRAFFIC will continue until 2021 as we explore further partnership opportunities.
+As part of our Conservation Campaign, Silent Forest: Asian songbird crisis EAZA agreed the MoUs with partners IUCN Species Survival Commission (SSC) Asian Songbird Trade Specialist group, Birdlife International, and TRAFFIC.
 As part of the Which Fish?: Sustainable aquatic resources Campaign 2020-2021, specific MoUs were signed with EAAM and EUAC.
 They outline joint work developing and implementing education/awareness strategies aimed at both visitors and institutions, developing Positions Statements, and encouraging Members to be part of the Campaign.

 EAZA has a MoU with the Rwanda Development Board (RDB) and the Akagera Management Company (AMC) running from 2018-2023.
 This important MoU concerns EAZA, RDB and AMC working together to release and monitor Eastern black rhinoceroses from the EAZA Ex Situ Programme to the Akagera National Park, Rwanda.
 A MoU between EAZA and AAP regarding cooperation for the EAZA Ex situ Programme (EEP) for Barbary macaque is running 2020-2025

 The EAZA Biobank became fully established in 2019 and MoUs were agreed with the four hubs based at Antwerp Zoo, Copenhagen Zoo, IZW, RZSS.
-A MoU with Cardiff University was agreed on CryoArks biobanking, and one with Nature’s Safe on further biobank collaboration.
+A MoU with Cardiff University is in place on CryoArks biobanking, and ones with Nature’s Safe and The Autonomous University of Barcelona on further biobank collaborations.